May 12, 2020

 If the Court determines that the matter is not appropriate for a telephonic/remote/virtual hearing, the Court may cancel the hearing.

 Parties are reminded that pursuant to Administrative Order No. 2003.4-5 (see page 8 of the Court’s requirements), those Probate matters that are identified by the moving party to last ½ day (3 hours) must be re-assigned to a Civil Division Judge.
 The moving party must make a written request to the Court for hearing time.
 The re-assigned Civil Judge will make the decision as to whether the matter is appropriate for a telephone/virtual contested matter.

 IMPORTANT - NEW REQUIREMENT FOR ORDERS TRANSMITTED TO THE COURT FOR HEARINGS

-Effective immediately, the Court requires that all orders transmitted to the Probate Coordinator for hearings pending before the court must be sent in a separate PDF document.
-Petitions, motions and any other courtesy copies must be sent in a PDF scan separate from proposed orders.
+Effective immediately, the Court requires that all orders transmitted to the Probate Coordinator for hearings pending before the court must be sent in a separate .pdf document.
+Petitions, motions and any other courtesy copies shall be sent in a .pdf scan separate from proposed orders.